 The World Coffee Research Sensory Lexicon is not truly global.
 While we aim for the lexicon to be a universal tool for coffee scientists and industry, in its present form, it is not truly global.
-The references used in the lexicon are only widely available in the Unites States, where the lexicon was developed and where World
+Many of the references used in the lexicon are only widely available in mass market grocery store chains in the Unites States, where the lexicon was developed and where World Coffee Research will do most of its sensory evaluations in the near future (for example, Lorna Doone brand cookies or Green Giant brand cut green beans).
+However, for this second edition of the lexicon published in 2017 an important new set of globally available references was added to the lexicon.
+FlavorActiV, a global sensory company and supplier to 9 out of 10 of the world's largest beverage companies, has created pharmaceutical grade, shelf-stable, food-safe, flavor references for 24 attributes in the lexicon.

-Coffee Research will do most of its sensory evaluations in the near future.
-We hope to adapt the lexicon for other places with locally available references and appropriate translations, given adequate funding and partnerships.
-But this limitation of the lexicon doesn't mean it isn't globally relevant or useful.
+Even though references for some attributes are still not easy to come by outside the US, this limitation of the lexicon doesn't mean it isn't globally relevant or useful.
 The research being conducting using the lexicon will be used to study and improve coffee from every part of the world.

 The World Coffee Research Sensory Lexicon is not finished.
 A sensory lexicon, like a dictionary of words, is by nature an evolving document.
 As new coffee varieties are discovered or developed, and processing, roasting, and preparation methods change or expand, the universal vocabulary for coffee's sensory attributes will necessarily grow.
 The version of the World Coffee Research Sensory Lexicon you are reading was developed based on the review of 105 Arabica coffee samples-a comprehensive selection, but by no means a definitive or complete one.
 The scientists who developed the lexicon looked at these samples and named the attributes they found present in them, but they obviously did not evaluate every possible coffee.
-There is also room to expand the references in the lexicon to include some with higher and lower intensities, and some that might be more widely available than the ones currently listed.
+There is also room to expand the references in the lexicon to include some with higher and lower intensities, and some that might be more widely available than the ones currently listed, as in this second edition.
 For information on how you can contribute to the expansion of the lexicon, see "A Living Document" below.